adamliuio/adam-notes-content/Thoughts/work-like-lions-not-like-gazelles.md

 ---
-title: Work Like Lions, Not Like Gazelles
+title: "Work Like Lions, Not Like Gazelles"
 ---

 This idea is closely related to [[Think Like Predators]], and it's the opposite to the widely accepted social norm: [[We Are Working Way Too Much]].